The Book of Mormon vs. the LDS church

 LDS > From the time of Brigham Young, blood oaths, nearly identical to the ones made by Akish, were part of the LDS temple rites.
 They were changed slightly in early 1920, and the verbiage was removed in 1989.
 Most members have no idea that the hand signs come from the blood oaths.
 (The scythe slitting your throat and belly, and hand cupped) They are still in the temple to this day.

 LDS > Wine was removed during the prohibition movement and changed to water (I get it, D&C says water is ok, but the church used wine for 90 years after that.)
 This isn’t a major deviation, as the food and liquid eaten are symbolic, but there’s a more visceral experience of drinking wine or grape juice over water.
+As far as baptism, members must also obey (aka “sustain”) leaders, and commit to giving and incorrect tithe, among other things.

 17. BoM > Meetings conducted after the working of the Spirit (Moroni 6:9)